 Our History

-We founded SQSH to address the disparities caused by gender- and sexuality-based oppression, which limits our human potential and unfairly targets LGBTQIA+ individuals for harm.
-Gender- and sexuality-based oppression affects all humans, but especially LGBTQIA+ individuals in under-resourced regions with hostile socio-political climates.
+We founded SQSH to address the disparities caused by gender- and sexuality-based oppression, which limits our human potential and unfairly targets LGBTQIA+ communities for harm.
+Gender- and sexuality-based oppression affects all humans, but especially LGBTQIA+ people in under-resourced regions facing hostile socio-political climates.

 Why was SQSH founded?